Cinque Terre in Photos

 Here’s a photo diary from my visit to Cinque Terre, with photos from each town!

 For picture perfect views, I recommend staying in either Vernazza or Monterosso.
 Vernazza is smaller and more picturesque, with some great restaurant options on the harbor.

 Monterosso is larger and has even more restaurants, with a focus on fresh seafood places as well as lots of lodging options.

-Read more: Where to Stay in Cinque Terre
+Read more: The Best Hotels in Cinque Terre

 Vernazza is where I chose to make my home basis.
 It’s frequently described as the Goldilocks ‘just right’ town in Cinque Terre, not to big, not to small and perfectly quaint.
 Due to a delay, I didn’t make it into town until quite late in the day around 8pm.